oVirt/ovirt-site/source/develop/release-management/features/node/ipv6-support.html.md

 *   @NetInfoVlan
 *   @GuestNetworkDeviceInfo

-### Ovirt-Engine GUI
+### oVirt-Engine GUI

 Fields that can contain IPv6 address:

 *   Host address in adding new host will have ability to accept IPv6 address
-    -   same behaviour will be in power management-> address
+    -   same behavior will be in power management-> address

 ![](Ipv6 new host.png "Ipv6 new host.png")